Unplugged Weddings – The Good & Bad

 Unplugged Weddings – Conclusion

 In the end, no one can make this decision for you.
 And in the grand scheme of the wedding day, I don’t think it is something that should be stressed over.
 But if you think an unplugged wedding is for you, you’ll find lots of signage you can purchase that is worded very politely.
-I also highly recommend having your priest, pastor, rabbi, or officiant, make an announcement before the start of the ceremony.
+I also highly recommend having your priest, pastor, rabbi, officiant, or random human you pulled off the street to perform your ceremony, make an announcement before the start of the ceremony.
 Let’s be honest, most people don’t read things.
 Although I do hope you’re reading these resource articles!

 If an unplugged wedding is an absolute must for you two and you truly hate the idea of having a phone in your ceremony photos.
 I’ve had couples add an extra sentence to the announcement saying “please don’t be the one caught in the professional photos with your phone out”.
 It’s always a good deterrent for people to know there is a chance of being caught.